lazim17/ChainGPT/README.md

 AI-Powered Transaction Explanations

-Converts complex Solana instructions into clear, understandable language Explains what will happen if you sign: "This transaction will swap 10 SOL for approximately 134.5 USDC using Jupiter aggregator"
+Converts complex Solana instructions into clear, understandable language

 ### Security Analysis

 Program Verification: Checks if the programs being called are widely trusted

-Address Screening: Flags known malicious addresses or suspicious patterns Permission Alerts: Warns about transactions granting extensive permissions Risk Assessment: Provides an overall risk score for each transaction
+Address Screening: Flags known malicious addresses or suspicious patterns

+Permission Alerts: Warns about transactions granting extensive permissions

+Risk Assessment: Provides an overall risk score for each transaction

 ### Technical Features

-Lightweight browser extension with minimal overhead Works with popular Solana wallets (Phantom, Solflare, etc.)
+Lightweight browser extension with minimal overhead

+Works with popular Solana wallets (Phantom, Solflare, etc.)

-Privacy-focused - your transaction data stays local or is sent securely Custom trusted/blocked address lists
+Privacy-focused - your transaction data stays local or is sent securely

+Custom trusted/blocked address lists

 ### For Developers